 (781) 659-8021

+Revisions 6.28.23 IMQ

 Norwell Planning Board Meeting Minutes

 June 7, 2023

 The meeting was called to order at 7:05 PM with Chair Brian Greenberg presiding and Board Members Mark Cleveland, Brendan Sullivan, and Michael Tobin present.
 Member Tripp Woodland was unable to attend.
 Also present was Director of Planning and Community Development Ilana Quirk.
 The meeting was held in the Planning Office, Town Hall Room 112.